Back to the web ringBack to the web ring

 Thief was the second big Hollywood film that TD worked on after Sorcerer.
 Michael Mann was professionally prepared and knew precisely what he wanted.
 Up to this point, no one had ever used a sequencer for this category of movies.
 Sorcerer, which was the first film in which sequencers appeared, took place in very strange primeval forest.
 Many people did not even really notice the exotic music.
 But Thief took place in a normal thriller setting -- here the music was once unusual.
 This score was and is one of the most unusual of its kind for American film, and TD received many offers after.
 Michael Mann, who the band later worked for on The Keep, really helped TD quite a lot on the way when he offered this film to them.

-There were two versions of the album; only the US release from 1981 included the track Confrontation that was composed and performed by Craig Safan.
+Initially, there were two versions of the album; only the US release from 1981 included the track Confrontation that was composed and performed by Craig Safan.
 All other worldwide releases featured the composition Beach Scene (itself an extended version of the opening title Beach Theme) instead, though, by mistake, the US track listing was printed on the covers of some of the first releases.

-There have been rumours that Confrontation was composed by Safan but played by TD, as the cover information suggests, but issue #9 of the newletter of TD's now defunct official fan club (TDIFC) clearly states: "During the time Michael Mann was editing and dubbing the movie Thief, TD played some gigs in Italy.
+There have been rumours that Confrontation was composed by Safan but played by TD, as the cover information suggests, but issue number 9 of the newsletter of TD's now defunct official fan club (TDIFC) clearly states: "During the time Michael Mann was editing and dubbing the movie Thief, TD played some gigs in Italy.
 Michael rang them in Venice and asked for a final guitar sequence which should close the movie.
 There was no time for the band to step into an Italian studio to record such a piece of music.
 What's very unusual for TD, happened.
 Michael had to ask an LA based guitarist to compose what's called later Confrontation on the record.
 It had to have playing technique and a TD sound.
 Virgin records, who did the release of the record outside the States, didn't like the piece or the whole procedure.
 It was done and taken off the tape.
 Business as usual!"

 Releases